readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 ================================================

-Once you start to publish documentation, it will inevitably be referenced in external sources.
+Once you start to publish documentation, external sources will inevitably link to specific pages in your documentation.

 Sources of incoming links vary greatly depending on the type of documentation project that is published.
 They can include everything from old emails to GitHub issues, wiki articles, software comments, PDF publications, StackOverflow answers etc.